troii/Rudeltippen/README.md

 /path/to/psexec/psexec.exe /path/to/play/play.bat start /path/to/rudeltippen
 ```

-6. Open your Browser and go to http://yourdomain.com/setup
+Step 6
 ------------------

+Open your Browser and go to http://yourdomain.com/setup

 > You did set username and password in application.conf (see 3.)
 > After the Setup is complete Rudeltippen will automaticly load all games for the Euro 2012.

-7. Change the default values if you want to and create an inital user.
+Step 7
 ------------------

+Change the default values if you want to and create an inital user.

 > The inital user will be an administrative user and automaticly activated.

-8. Login with your newely create user and enjoy Rudeltippen!
+Step 8
 ------------------

+Login with your newely create user and enjoy Rudeltippen!

 Upgrading
 ===========

-1. Download the latest Version of Rudeltippen and unzip
+Step 1
 ------------------

+Download the latest Version of Rudeltippen and unzip

 > You can delete the '/conf' folder after unzipping the latest version when upgrading

-2. Go to your Installation-Directory of rudeltippen and run
+Step 2
 ------------------

+Go to your Installation-Directory of rudeltippen and run

 ```bash
 play stop
 ```

-3. Delete **everything** in your Installation-Directory except the '/conf' folder
+Step 3
 ------------------

-4. Copy **everything** from the previously unzipped latest version except the '/conf' to your Installation-Directory
+Delete **everything** in your Installation-Directory except the '/conf' folder

+Step 4
 ------------------

-5. Go to your Installation-Directory
+Copy **everything** from the previously unzipped latest version except the '/conf' to your Installation-Directory

+Step 5
 ------------------

+Go to your Installation-Directory

 > Make sure your Play Installation is in production mode (see Installation 5.)